Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 `Clone` is a bit like `Copy` in that it allows you to duplicate values, however, where `Copy` is implicitly very cheap, `Clone` can get away with doing a bit more work.

-With `Copy`, we can make a copy of data on that is purely on the stack, however, this restricts us to `Sized` data.
+With `Copy`, we can make a copy of any data that is purely on the stack, however, this restricts us to `Sized` data.

 This means, for example, `String` which is a smart pointer to data on the heap, can not implement `Copy`.